kubernetes-sigs/gateway-api/geps/gep-713/index.md

 * Enable Policy Attachment at all relevant scopes in Gateway API, including Gateways, Routes, Backends, along with how values should flow across a hierarchy if necessary.
 * Ensure the Policy Attachment specification is generic and forward thinking enough that it could be easily adapted to other grouping mechanisms like Namespaces in the future.
 * Provide a means of attachment that works for both ingress and mesh implementations of Gateway API.
-* Provide a consistent specification that will ensure familiarity between both included and implementation-specific metaresources so they can both be interpreted the same way.
+* Provide a consistent specification that will ensure familiarity between both API-defined and implementation-specific metaresources so they can both be interpreted the same way.
 * Provide a reference pattern to other implementations of metaresource and policy APIs outside of Gateway API, that are based on similar concepts (i.e., augmenting the behavior of other Kubernetes objects, attachment points, nested contexts and inheritance, Defaults & Overrides, etc.)

 ## Out of scope